raphaellondner-okta/okta.github.io/_source/docs/api/resources/oidc.md

 }
 ~~~

-The claims in the response are identical to those returned for the requested scopes in the `id_token` JWT, except for the sub-claim which is always present.
+The claims in the response are identical to those returned for the requested scopes in the <em>id_token</em> JWT, except for the sub-claim which is always present.
 See [Scope-Dependent Claims](#scope-dependent-claims-not-always-returned) for more information about individual claims.

 #### Response Example (Error)